emanbukh/livewire-chirper/README.md

     * Authorization is handle by applying model policy
     * Every post creted will have a notification trigger to all users

-Build using livewire which mission is to build on the efficiency and joy of building web apps with Laravel and push it to the max.
-Any part of web development that can be made easier, we have tried or are planning to do.
+Built using Livewire, which aims to enhance the efficiency and pleasure of creating web applications with Laravel, taking it to the maximum potential.
+We've either attempted or have plans to streamline any aspect of web development that can be simplified.

-This application was built to complete the assignment given for my internship task.
+This application was developed to fulfill the requirements of my internship assignment.
 ## Deployment

 Clone this directory then run: